realworldocaml/book/en/09-files-modules-and-programs.md

 faster than the native code compiler.
 Also, in order to run a bytecode executable you typically need to have OCaml installed on the system in question.
-That's not strictly required, though, since you can a byte-code executable with an embedded runtime, using the `-custom` compiler flag.
+That's not strictly required, though, since you can build a byte-code executable with an embedded runtime, using the `-custom` compiler flag.

 As a general matter, production executables should usually be built